Whataboutism: Lack of sincerity

 In his analysis of Whataboutism, logic professor Axel Barceló of the UNAM concludes that the counteraccusation often expresses a justified suspicion that the criticism does not correspond to the critic's real position and reasons.

 Abe Greenwald pointed out that even the first accusation leading to the counteraccusation is an arbitrary setting, which can be just as one-sided and biased, or even more one-sided than the counter-question "what about?"
 Thus, whataboutism could also be enlightening and put the first accusation in perspective.

 Idealization

-In her analysis of whataboutism in the US Presidential Campaign, Catherine Putz notes in 2016 in The Diplomat Magazine that the core problem is that this rhetorical device precludes discussion of a country's contentious issues (e.g., civil rights on the part of the United States) if that country is not perfect in that area.
-It required, by default, that a country be allowed to make a case to other countries only for those ideals in which it had achieved the highest level of perfection.
-The problem with ideals, he said, is that we rarely achieve them as human beings.
-But the ideals remain important, he said, and the United States should continue to advocate for them: "It is the message that is important, not the ambassador."
+In her analysis of whataboutism in the 2016 United States presidential election, Catherine Putz notes in 2016 in The Diplomat Magazine that the core problem is that this rhetorical device precludes discussion of a country's contentious issues (e.g., civil rights on the part of the United States) if that country is not perfect in that area.
+It requires, by default, that a country be allowed to make a case to other countries only for those ideals in which it had achieved the highest level of perfection.
+The problem with ideals, she said, is that we rarely achieve them as human beings.
+But the ideals remain important, she said, and the United States should continue to advocate for them: "It is the message that is important, not the ambassador."